Grzegorz Szczepanik

-Grzegorz Szczepanik (born 10 June 1953) is a Polish former motorcycle speedway rider who rode in the British League for Leicester Lions.
+Grzegorz Szczepanik (born 10 June 1953) is a Polish former motorcycle speedway rider.

+Career

 Born in Rybnik, Szczepanik first rode in Poland in 1973 for the ROW Rybnik club.

 After finishing eleventh in the Polish Junior Championship in 1974 he signed for Leicester Lions in 1976, but after a season where he averaged below three points per match, he returned to Poland.

+Szczepanik's last season in the Team Speedway Polish Championship was with Kolejarz Opole.